-The proposed General Assembly Committee Bill No. 1115 seeks to strengthen the enforcement of cross-border bottle redemption prohibitions by amending Section 22a-245 of the general statutes.
-Key changes include the requirement for individuals establishing a redemption center to receive approval and register annually with the Commissioner of Revenue Services, replacing the previous commissioner.
-The bill introduces new operational stipulations for redemption centers, such as the necessity for a floor plan that ensures adequate storage and safe access areas, and mandates that centers accepting over 1,200 containers from a single individual in one day must maintain detailed transaction records.
+The proposed General Assembly Committee Bill No. 1115 seeks to strengthen the enforcement of cross-border bottle redemption prohibitions by amending Section 22a-245 of the Connecticut General Statutes.
+Key changes include the requirement for individuals establishing a redemption center to obtain annual approval and registration from the Commissioner of Revenue Services, replacing the previous commissioner.
+The bill introduces new operational stipulations for redemption centers, such as the necessity for a floor plan that ensures adequate storage and safe access, and mandates detailed record-keeping for centers accepting over 1,200 containers from a single individual in one day.
 Additionally, the Commissioner of Revenue Services is tasked with establishing an annual registration fee to support examination and enforcement actions.

 Statutes affected: